AndrewSalko/kawaii-mobile/www/wp-content/plugins/ad-injection/readme.txt

 You can download the Country Filter plugin from http://wordpress.org/extend/plugins/country-filter/

+You could also use the Geo IP functionality that CloudFlare offers (you can set it up for free if you are able to modify your DNS settings) http://support.cloudflare.com/kb/what-do-the-various-cloudflare-settings-do/how-does-cloudflare-ip-geolocation-work

 = If I restrict a widget to both a category and a tag it doesn't appear in the relevant category/tag archives.
 Why? =

-If you set an with a tag restriction of 'tag1' and a category restriction of 'cat1', then it will only appear on pages that have BOTH the tag1 and cat1 property.
+If you set an ad with a tag restriction of 'tag1' and a category restriction of 'cat1', then it will only appear on pages that have BOTH the tag1 and cat1 property.

-A post in this category with that tag will work as you spotted.
+A post in this category with that tag will have the ad.

 But if will not show in the 'tag1' archive or 'cat1' category.
 This is because the 'tag1' archive is not part of the 'cat1' category.
 A tag archive can't be part of a category, and a category archive can't be part of a tag.